-When bacteria become resistant to an antibiotic, that antibiotic becomes less effective and less able to treat the condition for which it was prescribed, and also any other bacterial condition.
-This applies to both the person taking the antibiotic and, eventually, the population at large.
+- When bacteria become resistant to an antibiotic, that antibiotic becomes less effective and less able to treat the condition for which it was prescribed, and also any other future bacterial condition that might arise.

-Ultimately, antibiotic resistance could result in many types of bacteria becoming resistant to all antibiotic medications.
-This means that doctors may eventually be unable to treat bacterial infections and that people may die from even common bacterial diseases such as strep throat, as people did before antibiotics were developed.
+- Ultimately, antibiotic resistance could result in many types of bacteria becoming resistant to all antibiotic medications.
+This means that doctors may eventually be unable to treat bacterial infections and that people may die from even common bacterial diseases such as strep throat, just like people did before antibiotics were developed.

-In fact, several researchers have pointed out that antibiotic prescriptions for acne is a major source of concern, as acne is the most common condition for which dermatologists prescribe antibiotics.
+In fact, several researchers have pointed out that antibiotic prescriptions for acne are a major source of concern, as acne is the most common condition for which dermatologists prescribe antibiotics.
 Research suggests that acne patients who are treated with antibiotics not only develop antibiotic-resistant bacteria, but are also very likely to transfer these bacteria to other people.2

-Because of increasing concern about antibiotic resistance, scientists recommend that antibiotics be used only to treat acne when possible, and when needed, antibiotics should be used only for short periods of time (up to 3 months).1,3
+Because of increasing concern about antibiotic resistance, scientists recommend that antibiotics not be used to treat acne when possible, and when needed, antibiotics should be used only for short periods of time (up to 3 months).1,3